codesaahil/codesaahil/README.md

 ### 🧩 Fun Facts

 - 🖥️ I love automating things and making life easier!
-- 📚 Fun fact: I’m a huge fan of science fiction and a sucker for cool AI concepts.
+- 📚 I’m a huge fan of science fiction and a sucker for cool AI concepts.

 ---